Some links in this post are affiliate links. I get a small cut if you buy, but it doesn’t cost you anything extra.

 Who should buy which one

-Get the iDOO 12-pod if you’re genuinely not sure whether you’ll stick with indoor growing, you want more pods for the money, or you’ve grown hydroponically before and don’t mind sourcing your own pods and nutrients.
+Get the iDOO 12-pod if you’re not sure whether you’ll stick with indoor growing, you want more pods for the money, or you’ve grown hydroponically before and don’t mind sourcing your own pods and nutrients.
 It’s also a better pick if counter space is tight but you still want a real harvest, twelve pods of lettuce is a lot of salad.

 Get the AeroGarden Harvest or Harvest 2.0 if you’re planning to grow consistently for a year or more, you want to just buy an official seed kit and not think about it, or you’ve killed plants before and want a system that’s been refined specifically to be forgiving.
-The light quality is genuinely better, and for herbs especially that compounds over time.
+The light quality is noticeably better, and for herbs especially that compounds over time.

-The Harvest 2.0 is worth the small premium over the original Harvest if you’re buying new, it’s the updated version and you might as well start with the current iteration.
+Check Price on AmazonThe Harvest 2.0 is worth the small premium over the original Harvest if you’re buying new, it’s the updated version and you might as well start with the current iteration.

 One honest caveat: if you’re leaning toward AeroGarden specifically for lettuce, do yourself a favor and read up on tip burn before you start.
 It’s common in any indoor system, but there are easy fixes.